AI Agents

 |---|---|---|

-| Missing | Binary not found on PATH or any known install location. | Hidden from the toolbar.
-Shown as "Not installed" in Settings > CLI Agents, with a one-click link to the install docs. |
+| Missing | Binary not found by any probe. | Hidden from the toolbar.
+Shown as "Not installed" in Settings > CLI Agents with a one-click link to the install docs. |

-| Ready | Binary found and authentication confirmed. | Pinned to the toolbar automatically on first detection; green status in Settings > CLI Agents. |
+| Ready | Binary found, launchable, and credentials confirmed. | Pinned to the toolbar automatically on first detection.
+Green status in Settings > CLI Agents. |

-| Blocked | Binary exists, but execution was denied (endpoint security software, missing execute permission, or similar). | Shown distinctly in Settings > CLI Agents with actionable messaging. |
+| Blocked | Binary exists, but execution was denied (endpoint security software, missing execute permission, or similar).
+Reason is reported as security or permissions. | "Blocked" header in Settings > CLI Agents with actionable messaging. |

 | State | Meaning |